AdobeDocs/workfront.en/help/quicksilver/workfront-basics/the-new-workfront-experience/pin-pages.md

    Or

-   Click the arrow next to the pin name and select **Remove pin**.
+   Click the arrow next to the pin name and select **[!UICONTROL Remove pin]**.

    ![Remove pin](assets/rename-remove-pin.png)

-   The page is no longer accessible from the top of any page in Workfront.
+   The page is no longer accessible from the top of any page in [!DNL Workfront].